-Throughout the year we host a wide array of community events including our very popular Spring into Spring festival and Christmas On The Ring.
+Throughout the year we host a wide array of community events including our very popular Spring into Summer festival and A Perry Common Christmas.

-We can help with Jobs and Skills, have a wide range of Environmental Projects and promote local good health and wellbeing through our Living Well work.
+We can help with Jobs and Skills, deliver a wide range of Environmental Projects and promote local good health and wellbeing through our Living Well work.

-Our story has been one of an exciting 24 years and we have ambitious plans for the next years to come!
+Our story has been one of an exciting 25 years and we have ambitious plans for the years to come!